GetStream/stream-video-android/README.md

 ![Replacing the host part](https://user-images.githubusercontent.com/17215808/192728812-38652de7-ba5d-4a7e-83a0-d2efe2f84c2b.png)

-Once that's done, you'll be ready to connect to the WebSocket!
+Once that's done, you'll be ready to connect to the WebSocket.

 #### Redirect URLs for the SFU